polyaxon/polyaxon/templates/index.md

 ## Get Started

-This documentation start with quick start example, and then walks through the steps required to install and configure a complete Polyaxon deployment in the cloud or on your own infrastructure.
+This documentation start with quick start example, and then walks through the steps required to install and configure a complete Polyaxon deployment either in the cloud or on your own infrastructure.
-Using Kubernetes and the Polyaxon Helm chart provides sensible defaults for an initial deployment.
+Kubernetes and the Polyaxon Helm chart provides sensible defaults for an initial deployment.

 To get started, go to [Quick start with Polyaxon](quick_start) to start your first experiment.